-Homemaker services cannot be provided to a participant living with an individual that is able to perform the homemaking tasks.
-Homemaker services cannot be authorized on the individual service plan with Residential Habilitation, Independent Habilitation, Family Care Option or Adult Foster Care.
+Transportation or escorting the participant is not an allowable task under Homemaker services.
+The cost of this service is limited to a maximum monthly cap set by the Department or through legislative action.
+This cap may be increased as determined by legislative action.
+The DDPM informs a participant of the service cap.
+Homemaker services cannot be authorized on the individual service plan with Residential Habilitation, Independen Habilitation, Family Care Option or Adult Foster Care.
 This service shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
-These services include Medicaid State Plan Services, Behavioral Consultation, Parenting Support, Extended Home Health Care, In-Home Supports, Day Habilitation, Prevocational Services, Small Group Employment Supports, or Individual Employment.
+These services include Medicaid State Plan Services, Behavioral Consultation, Parenting Support, Extended Home Health Care, In-Home Supports, Day Habilitation, Prevocational Services, Small Group Employment Supports, Respite, or Individual Employment.
+This service cannot duplicate any other service in this waiver.
+The service is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.